ramumarrp77/github-commit-final-check/README.md

 - `langgraph==0.2.53`
 - `streamlit`
 - `PyPDF2`
-- `langchain_openai`
 - `langchain_community`
 - `langchain`
+- `langchain_openai`
 - `langchain_core`
+- `langchain.prompts`
+- `typing_extensions`
+- `tempfile`
+- `logging`
+- `dataclasses`
+- `os`
+- `pathlib`

 ## Configuration Instructions
-- To use the application, you will need an OpenAI API key.
-Enter your API key in the sidebar of the Streamlit application after launching it.
+1. Open the application in your web browser (usually at `http://localhost:8501`).
+2. In the sidebar, enter your OpenAI API key to enable the agent\'s capabilities.

 ## Usage Examples
-1. Upload one or more PDF documents using the file uploader.
+1. **Upload PDF Documents**: Click on the file uploader to select and upload your PDF documents.
-2. Enter a question related to the content of the uploaded PDFs in the query input box.
+2. **Ask Questions**: Enter your question in the provided text input and click "Process PDFs" to retrieve relevant information.
-3. The agent will process the PDFs and generate a response based on the query, citing the relevant sources.
+3. **View Responses**: The agent will display the generated response along with citations from the uploaded documents.

 ## Troubleshooting Tips
-- If you encounter issues with PDF processing, ensure that the PDF files are not corrupted and are in a supported format.
+- If you encounter issues with PDF processing, ensure that the files are not corrupted and are in the correct format.
 - Make sure your OpenAI API key is valid and has the necessary permissions.
-- If the application fails to start, check the terminal for error messages and ensure all dependencies are installed correctly.
+- Check the console for any error messages that may indicate what went wrong during processing or querying.

 This README provides a comprehensive overview of the LangGraph PDF-Based RAG Agent, guiding users through setup, usage, and troubleshooting.